 Hot water bottles and microwave hot water bottles are great for keeping you warm.
 You can use them anywhere around the house and apply them directly to your body to warm you up.
 It is not recommended to apply them to one particular area for more than 15-20 minutes and advisable to use a hot water bottle with a cover or at the very least wrapped with a towel.

 Hot water bottles can even be used to heat up your bed before you go to sleep.
-It is however recommended that you sleep with them or use a hot water bottle in conjunction to an electric blanket.
+However, it's not recommended to sleep with them or use a hot water bottle alongside an electric blanket.

-Although this is another point that may go without saying you should wrap up with extra layers.
+While this might seem like common sense you should wrap up with extra layers.
 Every layer adds another coat of insulation keeping your body heat local.
 Don't forget to keep your feet warm and your head warm too as these are often forgotten about.

 Eating a warm soup or a hot meal and drinking a hot cup of tea or coffee is an effective way to add energy and heat to your body.
 This will in turn raise your core temperature.
 Don't forget that the act of cooking with an oven or cooker will also add heat to your home.

 Keeping active can help to keep your body warm.
 The act of moving produces body heat and promotes blood circulation meaning that warm blood gets transported more to areas which are more susceptible to the cold such as fingers and toes.
-Vigorous daily exercise of at least ten minutes is one of the most effective ways to keep active.
+Engaging in vigorous exercise for at least ten minutes daily is a highly effective way to remain active.

 After you are happy that you are properly prepared for the cold make sure that your neighbours, relatives and the vulnerable are too.
 Share your tips and advice and support them with any related tasks which they for any reason may be unable to carry out themselves.

-So these were our top ten tips - there are plenty of things you can be doing to help keep you and your family warm at home when the weather gets cold.
-Follow these closely and you should never have to fear the cold when at home again.
+These are our top ten tips - there are plenty of things you can be doing to help keep you and your family warm at home when the weather gets cold.
+By adhering to these guidelines, cold weather should never be a concern at home.